tugberksentepe/Fish-Classifacition-ANN-Model-DL-Project/README.md

 - Detailed performance metrics available in notebook
 - Visual predictions on sample images

-## 🤝 Contributing
-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ## 📜 License
 This project is licensed under the Apache-2.0 license - see the LICENSE.md file for details